Security Considerations for Multi-agent Systems: Security Threats, Risks, and Vulnerabilities Affecting AI Agent Systems

 RIP\_3\_2 - Command Palette Agent Identity Confusion in Suggestion Attribution.
 Command palettes displaying suggestions without clearly indicating which agent produced them create attribution confusion.
 In multi-agent systems, users develop differentiated trust based on track records.
 An attacker compromising the low-trust productivity agent can inject dangerous commands appearing from high-trust security agents.
-This multi-agent-specific vulnerability differs from singular systems with uniform suggestion trust.
+This multi-agent-specific vulnerability differs from singular systems with uniform suggestion trust.~\cite{ar2506_04133}.

 RIP\_3\_3 - Command Palette Rate Limiting Bypass Through Agent Identity Switching.
 Rate limiting at the user level rather than per-agent tracking enables attackers to bypass limits by switching which agent executes commands.
 In multi-agent systems, the same command may be executable by multiple specialized agents with different resource profiles.
 If rate limiting tracks total commands without accounting for which agents execute them and their costs, attackers exhaust resources by repeatedly invoking expensive agents.
-Unlike singular systems where user-level limiting controls one agent, multi-agent systems require agent-aware rate limiting accounting for relative costs.
+This exploits resource consumption asymmetry—some agents are 10-100x more expensive than others.
+Unlike singular systems where user-level limiting controls one agent, multi-agent systems require agent-aware rate limiting accounting for relative costs~\cite{ar2502_08586}.